tim-gg/battleship-game/README.md

 # BattleshipGame
--this is a simple and native classic Battleship game written in Python using PyGame -compiled for OsX using PyWright
+\n -this is a simple and native classic Battleship game written in Python using PyGame

+\n -compiled for OsX using PyWright

 Controls:
 WASD - move an aim or a ship